walles/numbervaders/PRIVACY-POLICY.md

-This app doesn't collect any data about its users.
+Numbervaders doesn't collect any data about its users.